bstascavage/plexReport/README.md

 ## Upgrading

-To upgrade your code, cd to your plexReport directory and run `update.sh`
+To upgrade your code, cd to your plexReport directory and run `./update.sh`

 ## Config file